 There are two pathways in the Engineering Technology Department.
 One leads to a Bachelor of Science in Lean Systems Engineering Technology, and the other leads to a Bachelor of Science in Computer Engineering Technology.
-Students begin each pathway at BCTC to receive an Associate of Applied Science in two years.
+The programs are a 2-plus-2 arrangement that allows students to earn an Associate of Applied Science Degree (AAS) from a designated Kentucky Community and Technical College Systems School and a Bachelor of Science (BS) from the University of Kentucky, in two years.
 Students will work towards their Bachelor of Science degree at the University of Kentucky during the second two years.

 Associate of Applied Science Degree in Integrated Engineering Technology (BCTC)